 Rhis chair was named for Arts and Crafts proponent William Morris, and the original chair was actually designed by his business partner Philip Webb based on folk chairs found in Sussex, England.
 This style was first produced by Morris & Co. around 1869.

 The Morris Chair was widely copied and adapted by other... furniture-makers during the Arts and Crafts period including Gustav Stickley.
 Many were upholstered with leather like the example shown here.
 This style is often considered to be the precursor of modern recliners, and were clearly developed with comfort and relaxation in mind.

 Slipper Chair Style

-They became popular during the first quarter of the 18th century - probably as an item for the boudoir or bedroom - flourished in the 19th century, and experienced a revival in the mid-20th century.
-Designers John Henry Belter and Billy Baldwin are both known for their slipper chairs.
+They became popular during the first quarter of the 18th century - most likely as an item for the boudoir or bedroom - and flourished in the 19th century.
+The style experienced a revival in the mid-20th century as well.
+Designers John Henry Belter and Billy Baldwin are both known for their slipper... chair designs.

-Slipper chair styles can... vary enormously - from the thin, conical-backed Gothic Revival variety in the Victorian era to the squat, square-shaped style popular in Mid-Century Modern furniture.Continue to 5 of 5 below.
+Slipper chair styles can vary enormously.
+From the thin, conical-backed Gothic Revival variety in the Victorian era to the squat, square-shaped style popular in Mid-Century Modern furniture, they have found a place in homes for centuries.Continue to 5 of 5 below.

 05 of 05

 This type of upholstered easy chair, usually taller than it is wide, has two side panels or wings flanking the high back and closed panels under the arms, which are usually rolled.
 Depending on the period when the example was made, the legs can be straight, cabriole or (more rarely) turned, with correspondingly varied feet.
 Pad and claw-and-ball feet are particularly common in these chairs.